sloothword/bot-chassis/docs/Configuration.md

 Command | Description
 -------------- | -----------
 `chassis:handle`| Load and process all pending telegram updates.
 Calls default bot if not specified by `--bot=BOTNAME`.
 Add `--loop` to continously check for new updates.
 Command uses long polling with `--timeout=10`.
-`chassis:flush` | Flushes all MetaData from Redis and all pending telegram updates (without processing)
+`chassis:flush` | Flushes all MetaData from storage and all pending telegram updates (without processing)

 ## Webhook